garywei944/ChemFlow/README.md

 We used `lightning`([doc](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html))
 and `tap`([doc](https://github.com/swansonk14/typed-argument-parser)) to parse the arguments.
-Usually, to pass in the arguments configured by `lightning`, some commands are like:
+Following is an example command to pass in arguments configured by `lightning`:

 ```bash
 python experiments/supervised/train_prop_predictor.py \